portlandcodeschool/primer/_posts/2014-07-19-beginning_html_and_css.markdown

 Resources
 =========

 [w3schools](http://www.w3schools.com) has a lingering bad reputation earned during its error-ridden early days, but it's not bad for getting a quick-and-dirty overview of whatever you're researching.

 [MDN](http://developer.mozilla.org) is the de facto canonical reference.
 When someone tells you to RTFM ("Read the Fantastic Manual") with respect to HTML/CSS, they're most likely referring to the MDN docs.
-It is detailed and exhaustive, so the best way to find anything in it is with a google search: `mdn css font-weight`, for example, or by using Chrome's find (<kbd>⌘</kbd>+f) feature on the [HTML Element][elements], [HTML Attribute][attrs], or [CSS][cssref] reference page.
+It is detailed and exhaustive, so the best way to find anything in it is with a google search:
+`mdn css font-weight`, for example, or by using Chrome's find (<kbd>⌘</kbd>+`f`) feature on the [HTML Element][elements], [HTML Attribute][attrs], or [CSS][cssref] reference page.

 [elements]: http://developer.mozilla.org/en-US/docs/Web/HTML/Element
 [attrs]: http://developer.mozilla.org/en-US/docs/Web/HTML/Attributes
 [cssref]: http://developer.mozilla.org/en-US/docs/Web/CSS/Reference

-Exercise (Optional)
+Exercises (Optional)
 ====================
 1. Create a three-column fixed-width layout with a navbar and header
 2. Create a two-column liquid layout with a navbar and header.